XGovFormBuilder/digital-form-builder/readme.md

 `$ npm i`

-Run the build to build govuk-frontend css

-`$ npm run build`

 Finally, config files [don't get stored](https://github.com/davidjamesstone/glupe/blob/master/docs/readme.md#config) in the repo so we need to create one.
 A copy of the example config will do for now.